candlepin/candlepin.github.io/presentations/pki-crash-course/1-cryptography.md

 diced), but ultimately everything arrives at XOR.

 --
-## Symmetric Ciphers
+# Symmetric Ciphers

+- Provide confidentiality
 - One key to do all the work

   Plaintext + Key = Ciphertext

   Ciphertext + Key = Plaintext
 - Fast
 - Best for communication between just two parties
 - Examples: AES (Rijndael), Blowfish, IDEA

 --
-## Asymmetric Ciphers
+# Asymmetric Ciphers

+- Provide confidentiality
 - Two keys: public and private

-  Plaintext + Private Key = Ciphertext
+  Plaintext + Public Key = Ciphertext

-  Ciphertext + Public Key = Plaintext
+  Ciphertext + Private Key = Plaintext

-- The public key should be (and often needs to be) widely distributed.
+- The public key should be (and often needs to be) widely distributed
 - All these public keys need a management infrastructure
 - Examples: RSA, ElGamal, ECDSA

 --
-## Cryptographic Hash Functions
+# Cryptographic Hash Functions

-- Send in some input and get a unique, fixed-length output.
+- Send in some input and get a unique, fixed-length output (a "digest")
-- One way trip: someone with just the hash can't work backward to get the message.
+- One way trip: someone with just the hash can't work backward to get the message
+- No collisions: No two messages produce the same hash and it should be infeasible to specially craft a message that results in a targeted hash.
-- A small variation in the message leads to large variation in the hash.
+- A small variation in the message leads to large variation in the hash
 - Examples: MD5 (don't use), SHA1 (don't use), SHA256

+--
+# Cryptographic Hash Functions

+- Provide message integrity (if the subsequent hash is encrypted)
+- Create unique fingerprints for files (or certificates)

+Note:
+The first point warrants further explanation.
+Using a digest to verify message integrity is pointless if an attacker can manipulate the hash with impunity.
+To counter this, many encryption protocols call for an HMAC (hash message authentication code) which mixes the key and message together and then takes the hash thus insuring that non-key-holders can't tamper with message digests.

+--
+# Signatures

+- Provide authenticity
+- For RSA, creating a signature is the inverse of encrypting a message:

+  Hash(Plaintext) + Private Key = Signature

+  Signature + Public Key = Hash(Plaintext)
+- Recipient compares the hash they calculate with the hash they decrypted.
+  If they match, we know the message could have only come from someone with the private key.
+- Other algorithms use different signing methods